bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-01-29-newsletter.md

 ---
-This week's newsletter summarizes a post about the privacy-improving payjoin proposal, links to top-voted questions and answers from Bitcoin StackExchange, and describes another busy week worth of notable commits in popular Bitcoin infrastructure projects.
+This week's newsletter summarizes a post about the privacy-improving payjoin proposal, links to top-voted questions and answers from Bitcoin Stack Exchange, and describes another busy week worth of notable commits in popular Bitcoin infrastructure projects.

 ## Action items